breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 ### Updating Board Information

-Sometimes we want to change the title, version, and description of the board we working again.
-We can do this in the right hand pane, by expanding the **Board details** section.
+Sometimes we want to change the title, version, and description of the board we are working with.
+We can do this in the right hand pane, by expanding the **Board details** section and changing the contents.

 ![The Board details section in the right hand pane](/breadboard/static/images/using-the-visual-editor/board-details.png)